Ukraine: Number of refugees reaches 2 million, UN says | DW | 08.03.2022

 "That will be a more complex situation to manage for European countries going forward," adding that "even more solidarity" will be needed in Europe and beyond.

-On Tuesday, corridors allowing the safe evacuation of civilians from several Ukrainian cities were opened, the Russian Defense Ministry said.
+On Tuesday, the first safe corridors allowing the evacuation of civilians from Sumy and Mariupol were opened, Ukrainian officials confirmed.

 Japan has announced it plans to take in refugees from Ukraine and has so far let eight people into the country, the government in Tokyo said on Tuesday.